 The degrees of Master of Arts and Doctor of Philosophy are offered in Linguistics.

-Proficiency in a language other than the student's first language will be required, as demonstrated by a minimum 'B' grade in a second-year language course, or performance satisfactory to the Department in an arranged reading proficiency test.
-A structural knowledge of a non-Indo-European language is also required, as demonstrated by a minimum 'B' grade in a field methods/language structure course or other performance satisfactory to the Department.
-Depending on the program, a reading knowledge of one or more additional languages may be required.
-Students must meet all language requirements before undertaking their comprehensive examinations.
+The M.A. in Linguistics requires proficiency in a language other than the student's first language, as demonstrated by a minimum 'B' grade in a second-year undergraduate language course, or performance satisfactory to the Department in an arranged reading proficiency test.
+A working or structural knowledge of other languages may also be required for particular programs (e.g., courses in the series Linguistics 6050-59 or the former 6010-6041).

-All Ph.D. students are advised to consult the Department's Graduate Program web page for details on program requirements and for general information relating to the graduate program.
+All M.A. students are advised to consult the Department's Graduate Program web page for details on program requirements and for general information relating to the graduate program.

 A selection of the following graduate courses will be offered to meet the requirements of students, as far as the resources of the Department will allow.
-Full information is to be found in the Department's Graduate Course Descriptions web page.
+Full information is to be found in the Department's Graduate Program web page.